 Registered nurses who have previously earned diplomas or associate degrees in nursing are admitted to the undergraduate program to meet requirements for the Bachelor of Science in Nursing degree.
-Students are able to complete all degree requirements on a full time basis in one calendar year of study.
+Students are able to complete all degree requirements on a full time basis in one calendar year of study, or part-time in two calendar years.